Małe Walichnowy

 Małe Walichnowy is a village in the administrative district of Gmina Pelplin, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 10 km east of Pelplin, 20 km south-east of Tczew, and 50 km south of the regional capital Gdańsk.
 It is located in the ethnocultural region of Kociewie in the historic region of Pomerania.

 History

 During the German occupation of Poland (World War II), Małe Walichnowy was one of the sites of executions of Poles, carried out by the Germans in 1939 as part of the Intelligenzaktion.
 Local teachers were murdered by the occupiers during large massacres of Poles carried out in 1939 in the Forest of Szpęgawsk, also as part of the Intelligenzaktion.